November 5 - 16, 2014 (12 days and 10 nights)

 Accommodations at ROYAL PARK THE FUKUOKA HOTEL or similar

 Sunday, November 16 (Day 12)

-This afternoon we'll transfer to the Fukuoka Airport to check-in for our direct flight home to Honolulu, arriving in the morning on the same day due to the crossing of the International Date Line.
+This afternoon we'll proceed to the Fukuoka Airport to check-in for our flight to Narita International Airport.
+On arrival, we'll transfer to board our evening flight home to Honolulu, arriving in the morning on the same day due to the crossing of the International Date Line.
 A meal will be served on board the flight.

 The tour price is based on double occupancy and a minimum group size of 20 passengers.
 Fare adjustment may apply for groups of 20 or under.
 The rate is based on tariffs and exchange rates effective 1/15/14.
 Tour fare is subject to change according to any airfare increase, additional government taxes, additional fuel surcharges and fluctuation of the rate of exchange between U.S. and foreign currency.
 In the event of revaluation, the land portion of the tour price may be adjusted prior to your final statement.